0xpradish/Milkopolis/README.md

 - Game developed by Pradish Pranam

-## License
+## Important Note

-This game is open-source .
+milkPolis is still under development .
+I am working in my free hours to add new features every day .